vungocthinh96/assignment1/README.md

  - use file assignment1.sql in resource/database
  - open mysql use terminal, login
  - run command: source [path to file assignment1.sql]

+run the main method in the class Assignment1